For Graduate Students to age 30 or Undergrads 25 to 30

 Honorable Mention(s) — $200

-Length: 850-1,000 words.
+Length: 750 to 1,000 words.
 Include word count.
 Submit typed, double-spaced essay with standard margins.

-Other Requirements: Choose your own title.
-Do not include a resume.
+Other Requirements: Choose own title.
+Do not include resumé.
 Please staple and place your name and essay title on each page.
-Include a separate paragraph biography identifying your age, birthdate, hometown, college or university, year in school or degree being earned, previous degree(s) earned, major and interests.
+Include a separate paragraph identifying your age, birthdate, hometown, college or university, year in school or degree being earned, previous degree(s) earned, major and interests.
 Include your name, mailing address, phone number(s), and e-mail address.
 Winners may be asked to send verification of student enrollment.
 Essay must be submitted both by mail and e-mail by deadline (see below).

 PO Box 750